Oral Rabies Vaccine (ORV) Program

 In an effort to vaccinate the wild raccoon population, an Oral Rabies Vaccine (ORV) is distributed by CCBH in many of the communities on the eastern side of the county each year.
 In Cuyahoga County, the majority of the baits are distributed by hand, while aerial distribution is utilized in the Cuyahoga Valley National Park and many other more rural parts of the State.
 The distribution of ORV in Cuyahoga County is typically scheduled to be completed in 7-10 days.

-As part of this year’s ORV program, the Centers for Disease Control and Prevention (CDC) will be overseeing a field study to evaluate the effectiveness of the ONRAB® oral rabies vaccine, that has so far proven to be more effective in vaccinating wild animals against the virus.
-Approximately 270,000 baits containing the ONRAB® oral rabies vaccine will be distributed in portions of northeast Ohio by fixed wing aircraft, helicopter, and by ground means.
+As part of this year’s ORV program, USDA-Wildlife Services will be overseeing a third round of U.S. field trials to evaluate the effectiveness of the ONRAB® oral rabies vaccine, that has so far proven to be more effective in vaccinating wild animals against the virus.
+Approximately 220,000 baits containing the ONRAB® oral rabies vaccine will be distributed in portions of northeast Ohio by fixed wing aircraft, helicopter, and by ground means.
 The baits contain a rabies vaccine that if consumed by a raccoon, should vaccinate the animal against the rabies virus.
 ONRAB® does not contain rabies virus, but a gene from the rabies virus that causes raccoons and skunks that eat the baits to produce antibodies that protect them against the virus.
 Along with the ONRAB vaccine field trial, thousands of V-RG fish meal polymer baits will be distributed throughout 14 eastern Ohio counties.
 These fish meal baits have effectively been used in Ohio for many years.
-A total of 760,000 baits will be distributed in Ohio.
+A total of 710,000 baits will be distributed in Ohio.

 If you happen to find one of the baits, please pick it up carefully using a towel or glove, and place it into a nearby habitat that may be frequented by either raccoons or skunks.
 If you touch the bait with your hands, it is recommended that you wash the affected area thoroughly with soap and water and call the telephone number listed on the bait or the Board of Health for further instructions.
 This vaccine has been shown to be safe in many species of animals, including domestic dogs and cats.
 Eating a large number of baits may cause a temporarily upset stomach in your pet but does not pose a long-term health risk.
 Do not attempt to remove a bait from your pet's mouth; doing so may cause you to be bitten and result in a vaccine exposure.
 It is also recommended to contact a veterinarian as a precaution if your pet has consumed vaccine baits.